yapic/yapic_io/README.rst

 fully convolutional neural networks, as well as automatic handling of prediction data output for a trained classifier.

+yapic_io is designed as a convenient image data input/output interface for
+libraries such as Theano or TensorFlow.

 Following problems occuring with training/classification are handeled by yapic_io:

-- Images of different sizes in z,x, and y can be applied to the same convolutional
-  network.
-This is implemented by splitting images into smaller templates of identical sizes on the fly.
-The size these templates corresponds to the size of the convolutional network's input layer.
+- Images of different sizes in z,x, and y can be applied to the same convolutional network.
+This is implemented by sliding windows.
+The size these windows correspond to the size of the convolutional network's input layer.

 - Due to lazy data loading, images can be extremely large.

-- Image dimensions can be up to 4D (multchannel z-stack), as e.g. required for
+- Image dimensions can be up to 4D (multchannel z-stack), as e.g. required for bioimages.
-  bioimages.

 - Data augmentation for classifier training in built in.

+- Made for sparsly labelled datasets: Training data is only (randomly) picked from regions where labels are present.

+- Usually, input layers of CNNs are larger than output layers.
+Thus, pixels located at image edges are normally not classified.
+With yapic_io also edge pixels are classified.
+This is achieved by mirroring pixel data in edge regions.
+As a result, output classification images have identical dimensions as source images and can be overlayed easily.